 What about the literature regarding sickness for the general physician?
-There are many articles that say to not come in to work if you are a sick physician.
-(1,2) And others that are more indeterminate.
-(3,4) However, the body of research is sparse about whether the sick physician, let alone a radiologist, should come to work.
+Many articles say not to come to work if you are a sick physician.
+(1,2) And others are more indeterminate.
+(3,4) However, the body of research is sparse about whether the ill physician, let alone a radiologist, should come to work.
 In this post, I will try to address the most common issues that may sway your decision one way or the other.

 As all of you know, there are multiple levels of sickness.
-Obviously, if you are delirious, have difficulty speaking, or are unable to sit for more than a few seconds at a time, you may want to reconsider coming to work.
+If you are delirious, have difficulty speaking, or are unable to sit for more than a few seconds at a time, you may want to reconsider coming to work.
 But rarely, is the decision so simple as that.

-Most of the time, we are confronted with a common cold.
-You may have a cough or a slight fever.
-You may be a little drowsy.
-We really have to think about our own condition and/or have someone else address our condition to determine if the illness is going to significantly compromise patient care or is going to be so contagious to others that you really shouldn’t come into work.
-If that is the case, then by all means call out sick.
+Most of the time, you may think you have a common cold.
+You may have a cough or a slight fever or feel a little tired.
+So, we have to make a judgment if the illness is going to compromise patient care.
+Or, is it going to be contagious to others?
+If that is the case, then, by all means, call out sick.
 But many times that is simply not the case.

 Can someone else do your job?

-On the other hand, let’s say it is during the week and there is adequate coverage and the slack can easily be taken up by other members of your practice.
+On the other hand, let’s say it is during the week and you have adequate coverage.
+Well then, other members of the practice can easily take up the slack.
 That is an entirely different situation.

 Is the schedule flexible?

 At some institutions, you can easily cancel patients/imaging studies for the day, either to leave early or cancel the day entirely.
 At other practices and hospitals, you really cannot control the patient workflow.
-If you are at center with a rigid work flow and are unable to obtain adequate coverage, this can certainly be a good reason for the radiologist with a cold to come to work.
+If you are at center with a rigid workflow and cannot obtain adequate coverage, this can be a good reason for the radiologist with a cold to come to work.